• Skip to primary navigation

 The type of chocolate you use can be easily substituted to any you prefer and topping them with festive sprinkles allows you to serve them on any holiday.
 I often include them in my Christmas cookie boxes.

-If you’re looking for more ways to use Oreos in the kitchen, try this no-bake cookies & cream pie or cookies and cream fudge.
+If you’re looking for more ways to use Oreos in the kitchen, try this cookies and cream pie or an Oreo dirt cake.
 For the holidays, my cookie dough stuffed Oreos are a must-make!

 Ingredients